The Barbini Engines

 World Championship Success

 Everything appears to have unfolded according to plan.
-The Barbini B.40 appeared on the Italian market (albeit in rather small quantities) during the summer of 1956.
+The Barbini B.40 appeared on the Italian market (albeit in rather limited quantities) during the summer of 1956.
 The production models had a black-anodized cooling jacket, hence being marketed as the Barbini B.40 “Testa Nera” (Black Head) or B.40 TN for short.
 The companion plain bearing diesel was given a blue head at this time, thenceforth being known as the Barbini B.40 “Testa Blu” (Blue Head) or B.40 TB.

 By the time of the World Championship meeting at Florence in late September, Barbini and Cellini had had ample time to sort out both the engine and model which Cellini was to use in the contest.
-Barbini accompanied Cellini to this event, presumably to oversee the International competition debut of his new creation in person.
+Barbini accompanied Cellini to this event to oversee the International competition debut of his new creation in person.
 The attached photograph of the two of them extracted from the “Aeromodeller” report on the contest is the sole image of Giovanni Barbini that I’ve so far been able to find.
 If any reader has better images, please share them – this man is worth remembering!

 The results must surely have exceeded even Barbini’s expectations.
 On his first flight, Cellini returned a speed of 196 km/hr (121.789 mph), improving to 200 km/hr (124.274 mph) on his second attempt.
 Both of these speeds totally eclipsed Josef Sladky’s MVVS-powered winning mark of only 179.1 km/hr (111.3 mph) from the 1955 event held near Paris, France.
 However, British ace Ray “Gadget” Gibbs had one of the latest Carter Specials running to perfection, recording identical speeds of 206 km/hr (128.002 mph) in both of his first two attempts.